mprestin77/oci-node-maintenance-handler/README.md

 Enter password and check that it returns **Login Succeeded**.

 #### Build Watchdog Container Image
-To build **Watchdog** container image go to the directory where you copied the files and run the following command
+To build **Watchdog** container image go to the directory where you cloned the files and run the following command
 ```text
 docker build -t watchdog:1.0 .
 ```